Airline replacing Alitalia plans to take off in October

 ITA said it will start operating this year with some 2,750 to 2,950 employees in its aviation sector, raising the number to 5,550-5,700 by the end of 2025.

-“All the persons will be hired with a new work contract that assures greater competitiveness and flexibility compared to other operators in the sector,” ITA noted, without explaining if that means if current employees who are taken on in the new company will see benefits or salaries dwindle.
+“All the persons will be hired with a new work contract that assures greater competitiveness and flexibility compared to other operators in the sector,” ITA noted.

-Alitalia’s ground services and maintenance will be put up for a public bed, which, like the branding bid, will be organized by Alitalia’s current extraordinary administration, the Ministry of Economic Development.